jakejosh6751/Customer-Churn-Analysis/README.md

 ## Project Overview

-Analyzed customer demographics, account features, and transactions using Microsoft Excel to identify factors driving customer churn and provide insights to improve retention.
+Analyzed customer demographics, account features, and transactions using Microsoft Excel to identify factors driving customer churn and provided insights to improve retention efforts.

 ## Key Objectives
 - Clean and prepare the data to ensure accuracy and consistency.